-Principle 1: Legal service providers should maintain appropriate knowledge of applicable statutes, regulations, rules, and contractual obligations in order to identify, protect, and secure private and confidential information.
+Principle 1: Legal service providers should develop and maintain appropriate knowledge of applicable legal authority including statutes, regulations, rules, and contractual obligations in order to identify, protect, and secure private and confidential information.

 Comment 1a: Clients and, sometimes, third parties entrust LSPs with private and confidential information, often in electronic form.
-Electronically stored information is often at risk of loss or unauthorized access because it is mobile, may be accessed remotely, is easily copied (and corrupted), and can involve large data volumes.
-LSPs should protect such private and confidential information while it is in their possession, custody, or control through measures that
+Electronically stored information is often at risk of loss or unauthorized access because it is mobile, may be accessed remotely, is easily copied (and corrupted), and can involve large volumes of data.
+LSPs should reasonably protect such private and confidential information while it is in their possession, custody, or control through measures that reasonably guard all the channels through which that data may be accessed.
+In some circumstances, failure to take reasonable and appropriate steps to protect private and confidential information may expose an LSP to claims for breach of an attorney's professional/ethical obligations to maintain confidentiality of information related to the representation or for violation of various statutory, regulatory, contractual, or common law obligations imposed on the LSP or its client.